AI Workshop: learn to build apps with AI →

 HTTP and Networking: Serve an HTML page using Node.js

-I had the need to serve an HTML page from a Node.js server, and this is the simplest code that does the trick:
+I needed to serve an HTML page from a Node.js server, and this is the simplest code that does the trick:

 const http = require('http')